In West Africa, rice is never just rice.

 This is where the conversation around rice becomes larger than food security alone.

-Fragmented national approaches will not achieve food sovereignty in a region where trade flows, climate shocks, population growth, and market systems are increasingly interconnected.
-Building competitive regional food markets will require deeper policy harmonisation, smarter infrastructure investments, improved market intelligence systems, and financing models capable of supporting producers, processors, SMEs, and aggregators at scale.
+Fragmented national approaches will not achieve food sovereignty in a region where trade flows, climate shocks, population growth and market systems are increasingly interconnected.
+Building competitive regional food markets will require deeper policy harmonisation, smarter infrastructure investments, improved market intelligence systems and financing models capable of supporting producers, processors, small and medium enterprises (SMEs) and aggregators at scale.

-But policy frameworks alone will not close the gap because the scale of transformation required demands catalytic partnerships capable of de-risking investment, strengthening value chains, supporting SMEs, and connecting farmers to regional markets.
-Organisations such as AGRA have increasingly focused on bridging the gap, working with public institutions, development finance actors, commercial banks, agribusinesses, and regional organisations, to move beyond parallel interventions toward coordinated execution.
+But policy frameworks alone will not close the gap because the scale of transformation required demands catalytic partnerships capable of de-risking investment, strengthening value chains, supporting SMEs and connecting farmers to regional markets.
+Organisations such as AGRA (the Alliance for a Green Revolution in Africa) have increasingly focused on bridging the gap, working with public institutions, development finance actors, commercial banks, agribusinesses and regional organisations, to move beyond parallel interventions toward coordinated execution.

 This is why ongoing regional discussions around rice investment matter.
 They are not simply another agricultural convening.
-They are a test of whether West Africa is prepared to move from policy ambition to investment implementation, aligning finance, infrastructure, trade systems, and private sector incentives around a commodity that already sits at the center of economic and social life across the region.
+They are a test of whether West Africa is prepared to move from policy ambition to investment implementation, aligning finance, infrastructure, trade systems and private sector incentives around a commodity that already sits at the centre of economic and social life across the region.

 Natasha Quist is Regional Director – West Africa at AGRA.